 Request processing and filters

 Magnolia uses the Java filter concept, introduced in the Java Servlet specification version 2.3.
 A filter captures and processes a request before it reaches a servlet.
-Filters typically do not themselves create responses but provide universal functions that can be attached to any type of servlet page.
-See also the list of filters.

 Life of a request